OU-Libraries/cdm-util-scripts/README.md

 "Additional formats (text)",format
 ```

-The reconciliation mode matches CSV rows to pages using the `Page Position` column.
+The reconciliation mode matches CSV rows to pages using the specified page position column.
 If the `object` reconciliation mode is selected, each CSV row must correspond uniquely to its identifier.

 Example, using the `object` mode:
 ```